The Bird with the Crystal Plumage

 As the synopsis states, our American writer in Italy is Sam Dalmas (Tony Musante).
 He came here because he was having trouble writing and a friend recommended it would be good for him.
 Since coming he has published a book and will be returning to the United States with his girlfriend.
 He is given his final check from his friend Professor Carlo Dover (Renato Romano).

 On his way home he is passing an art gallery and he happens to look over.
-He sees a struggle between a woman in a white outfit and a man in a black coat and hat.
-There’s a knife in involved and we watches as the man stabs her.
+He sees a struggle between a woman in a white outfit and someone in a black coat and hat.
+There’s a knife involved and we watch as the cloaked figure stabs her.
 Sam crosses the street and tries to get into the gallery.
-The man flees, but he hits a control locking Sam out of the gallery, but also preventing him from leaving with another glass door.
+The person flees, but he hits a button locking Sam out of the gallery.
+It also prevents him from leaving with another glass door.
 The woman who was attacked is Monica Ranieri (Eva Renzi).
 She is bleeding out while Sam watches.
 He does get a passerby to call the police.

 The inspector in charge of the investigation is Inspector Morosini (Enrico Maria Salerno).
-He seems suspicious of Sam to begin with.
-Their initial interrogation is done at the gallery.
-The good news is Monica has survived as it was just a flesh wound.
+He seems suspicious of Sam to start.
+Their first interrogation is done at the gallery.
+The good news is Monica survived as it was just a flesh wound.
 Her husband shows up, Alberto (Umberto Raho) and he is distraught at what happened.
-He states that she came up to do the books on the gallery and he was coming to pick her up.
+He says that she came up to do the books on the gallery and he was coming to pick her up.
 Inspector Morosini finds a leather glove that belonged to the killer.

-Sam is taken to the police station where the interrogation continues, but they come to the conclusion that he didn’t stab Monica.
+Sam is taken to the police station where the interrogation continues, but they conclude that he isn’t the assailant.
 There have been three other attacks and it is a pattern.
-Inspector Mororini believes there is part of what he saw that he is not remembering.
-He takes Sam’s passport away to get his help in this investigation.
+Inspector Mororini believes there is part of what he saw that he doesn’t remember.
+He takes Sam’s passport to get his help in this investigation.
 Sam then cancels his flight back to America.

 To circle back what I was saying about this movie, coming in I didn’t really know anything about it, aside from the name Argento.
 Growing up I knew his name due to him being part of two of my favorite horror films, the original Dawn of the Dead and Demons.
-This is actually is his first solo directed film and even early in his career I can see why he is considered the master of Italian horror.
-This film blends a great mystery with the horror of the giallo film.
+This is his first solo directed film and even early in his career I can see why he is considered a master of Italian horror.
+This film blends the great mystery of the giallo film with horror.

-Something I have to give credit to be the cinematography.
-If there’s one thing that is constant through all of the films I’ve seen of his, it is that.
+All that is left then would be with filmmaking.
+I must give credit to be the cinematography.
+If there’s one thing that is constant through all the films I’ve seen of Argento, it is that.
 He just knows how to frame the shot, even this early on, to build tension and to give us information as we need it.
-I thought that and the effects of the movie were solid.
-This movie is pretty light on them to some later on, but the realism was there.
+I thought that the effects of the movie were solid as well.
+This movie is light on them until later, but the realism was there.

-The other thing that was absolutely amazing was the soundtrack.
+I’m going to break this off into its own section to discuss the soundtrack.
 Ennio Morricone chose such eerie sounding songs that makes those scenes that much creepier.
-It actually sounds like someone breathing or people just making odd sounds which is that much scarier.
-What the images on the film are showing are great, but it sets such a different feel to the scene with it.
-He also likes to use close-ups that help build the tension of the scene, like in this one there are a lot of hands.
+It sounds like someone breathing or people just making odd sounds which is that much scarier.
+Pulling back to how this was shot, the images that are shown are great with the music.
+It gives such a different feel to the scene with it.
+He also likes to use close-ups that help build the tension of the scene.
 During one of the murder scenes, it focuses on her open mouth/tongue.
-Coupling this with quick takes, it gets the adrenaline of fear going.
+Coupling this with quick takes, it gets the adrenaline of fear going for sure.

 My Rating: 8.5 out of 10